 If AAA is found early, it can be treated before it bursts.
 That’s why it’s so important to ask the doctor about your risk.

-Here’s an example of what AAA does in the body:
+Here’s an example of what AAA looks like inside the body:

 Am I at risk for AAA?

-Men over age 60 who have ever smoked are at greatest risk for AAA.
+Men over age 65 who have ever smoked are at the greatest risk for AAA.

 Other risk factors for AAA include: